Why Using Examples of PMP Applications Can Get You Rejected

 PL: Developed a Work Breakdown Structure.

+Because most of the time, it doesn’t work.
 One of the big reasons there is so much bad advice on what to put in your PMP application is something called “survivorship bias”.
 From Wikipedia, “survivorship bias is the logical error of concentrating on the people or things that made it past some selection process and overlooking those that did not, typically because of their lack of visibility.
 This can lead to false conclusions in several different ways”.

 Trying to mimic an existing PMP application example is a bad idea for several reasons: